Coxy7/Coxy7.github.io/_includes/services.md

 ## Services

-I serve as conference reviewer for ICML, ICLR, NeurIPS, SIGKDD, ICME, and journal reviewer for IEEE TNNLS.
+I serve as conference reviewer for ICML, ICLR, NeurIPS, AAAI, ACMMM, and journal reviewer for IEEE TNNLS, IEE TIP.